VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/FulfillmentCenterType.md

 # FulfillmentCenterType

-The `FulfillmentCenterType` describes a fulfillment center.
+This type describes a fulfillment center.
 It provides information about various attributes of a fulfillment center.

 ## Fields